-Beginning in summer 2021, a 10-year update of the East Branch, West Branch, and mainstem of the Neversink River will be initiated.
-All field work is planned for the summer, with post-processing and data write-up throughout winter 2021-2022.
+During the 2021 field season, the East Branch, West Branch and Mainstem of the Neversink River will begin the 10-year update.
+Field work is anticipated to start in late summer, pending landowner permissions, with post-processing and data write-up throughout winter 2021-2022.